MPoL-dev/MPoL/docs/tutorials/gpu_setup_tutorial.rst

 details on these variables, see the `Cross Validation Tutorial <https://mpol-dev.github.io/MPoL/tutorials/crossvalidation.html>`__.

-*Note: GriddedDataset objects also enherits a ``GriddedDataset.to(device)`` function that works similarly to PyTorch’s*
+*Note: GriddedDataset objects also inherits a ``GriddedDataset.to(device)`` function that works similarly to PyTorch’s*